University Supervisor Qualifications

 Individuals who are selected and prepared for a supervisory role must have the skills, knowledge, and dispositions of highly accomplished professions to fulfill their responsibilities.
 Most university supervisors are faculty members; however in program areas with large numbers of interns such as elementary and middle grades, adjuncts are hired.
 Each program area within the College of Education identifies university supervisors who meet the following criteria:

-- Demonstrate thorough knowledge of public education and the various agencies involved and be capable of developing productive working relationships with interns and all other persons involved in the teacher education process.
+- A university supervisor must demonstrate thorough knowledge of public education and the various agencies involved in teacher education and be capable of developing productive working relationships with interns, clinical teachers and all other persons involved in the teacher education process.

-- Demonstrate supervisor knowledge of both the subject matter and the methodology of teaching.
+- A university supervisor must demonstrate superior knowledge of both the subject matter and methodology of teaching.

-- Hold a valid licensure as required by the State of North Carolina for any university methods faculty working with interns in any teacher education program.
+- A university supervisor must hold valid licensure as required by the State of North Carolina for any university methods faculty working with interns in any teacher education program.

-- Participate in staff development opportunities for clinical teachers and university supervisors as developed and agreed upon by the Latham Clinical Schools Network.
+- A university supervisor must participate in staff development opportunities for clinical teachers and university supervisors as developed and agreed upon by the College of Education, their program area department, and the Latham Clinical Schools Network.

 University supervisors have three main responsibilities.
 First, they assist and evaluate interns.
 As part of the evaluation process, they conduct an initial visit, observe four lessons, score the intern’s portfolio, complete a disposition form and prepare a final evaluation report.
 Throughout the semester they review planning documentation and read reflective assignments.
 They listen to intern’s ideas and concerns, make suggestions, and provide feedback.

 They also have the responsibility to support the clinical teacher’s work with the intern.
 They communicate regularly, explain program procedures and expectations, and respond to questions and concerns.